-No single HBP Partner organisation should have its employees chairing more than one of the three main governance bodies of the HBP (SIB, DIR and SB).
+No single HBP Partner organisation should have its employees chairing more than one of the three main governance bodies of the HBP (SIB, DIR and SB) at any given time.
+Persons filling HBP leadership positions, including the DG and all Members of HBP governance bodies (SB, DIR and SIB), must make a full declaration of their interests to the SB and satisfy the SB that any possible conflicts are identified and addressed.